LinuxBozo/jsonresume-theme-kendall/README.md

 * Flickr
 * Github
 * Pinterest
+* Steam
+* Soundcloud
+* Reddit

-Every single one of these is optional, and every field in the bio.profiles array **must** be entered lowercase, without spaces.
+Every single one of these is optional, and every field in the basics.profiles array **must** be entered lowercase, without spaces.
 If you want support for more social networks, feel free to leave an issue.
 Thanks.

 If you want to keep your resume mobile-friendly, please limit the number of profiles to 10, please.
 No one should have over 10 profiles on their resume anyway.